btihen/btihen_dev/content/home/categories.md

 headless: true

 # Order that this section appears on the page.
-weight: 250
+weight: 260

-title: Site Categories
+title: Content Categories
 subtitle: ''

 content: